NakulC07/HSDES_Recommendation/README.md

 1.2.
 Extraction_Data.py: This script extracts error details from the failures identified in the first script.

 1.3.
-Data Clustering and Similarity Analysis: The extracted details are used to perform clustering and sentence similarity analysis.
-The output of these analyses is then consolidated to form our database.
+Data Clustering and Similarity Analysis on MLaaS cloud: On the MLaaS cloud we perform two operations.
+      1.3.1.
+Clustering, under "Generate New Models" choose, "Grouping textual data using NLP technique without pre-label input", upload the file from 1.2 and choose "error" column.
+      1.3.2.
+Similarity, under "Use Pre-defined Models" choose, "Measure conceptual likeness between the texts", upload the file from 1.2 and choose "Failure Name" as index, "Error" as input.
 1.4.
+Run the Combine.py (To Do) code which gives sentence_similarity_GNRD.csv as output which is our database.
+1.5.
 HSDES_Extraction.py: This script analyzes the HSD details attached to the failures and generates a report for the users.

-1.5.
+1.6.
 Output_Visualization.py: This script visualizes the number of failures in each category within the database.

 The above steps are triggered once a month to update the database with new failures, their types, and any changes visible in the visualization.